jeronimonunez/jacare/README.md

-# jacare
+# Yacare
-Jacare is a silly terminal emulator for websites
+Yacare is a silly terminal emulator for websites